ivelieu/LITE/README.md

 x2 = trunc_up(x1, th);
 return x2;
 ```
-big endian is the standard of decimal notation.
+Reminder: big endian is the standard of decimal notation.

 ## About the Limited Information Problem (LIP)